ArduPilot/pymavlink/README.md

 Pymavlink is currently a Python 2 package.
 It is recommended to install and use it with Python 2.

 However an initial Python 3 support is given.
-The following instruction assume your are using Python 2 and an Debian-based (like Ubuntu) installation.
+The following instructions assume you are using Python 2 and a Debian-based (like Ubuntu) installation.

 ## Dependencies